New Safety Alert from the HSE (Health and Safety Executive) – Change in Enforcement for Mild Steel Welding Fume

 Air Fed Welding Helmets

-Also known as a form of RPE (Respiratory protective equipment), Air Fed Welding Helmets are known to provide the best all-round protection for welders and should be used as the front line of defence against harmful fumes.
+Also known as a form of RPE (Respiratory protective equipment), Air-Fed Welding Helmets are known to provide the best all-round protection for welders and should be used as the front line of defence against harmful fumes.
 The system is configured to allow the PAPR unit to take in the ambient air, passing it through a filter to remove a sufficient amount of hazardous materials before feeding it into the helmet to ensure the welder has clean air to breathe.

-Safety regulations state that the air flow of a helmet must be checked before every PAPR use.
-Optrel helmets fitted with the e3000 PAPR system automatically check the air flow at start up, effectively decreasing start up time compared to helmets requiring manual air flow checks.
+Safety regulations state that the airflow of a helmet must be checked before every PAPR use.
+Optrel helmets fitted with the e3000 PAPR system automatically check the airflow at start-up, effectively decreasing start-up time compared to helmets requiring manual air flow checks.

-Important things to consider when buying an air fed helmet:
+Important things to consider when buying an air-fed helmet:

 • Has the helmet been officially approved by the relevant authorities to meet specific standards?